blog posts

 • Peek(): Declares or retrieves the top component of the stack without removing it.
 Sometimes this method is called top ().

-The queue is another widely used data structure in Java, which is the opposite of the tack.
+The queue is another widely used data structure in Java; it is the opposite of a stack.
 A line is a collection of objects that performs the process of adding and removing objects based on the principle of “First In, First Out” (FIFO).
 In the queue data structure, the addition process is always done from the end (Rear) and deletions from the beginning (Front) of the queue.
-Figure 8 shows the queue data structure in Java.
+Figure 7 shows the queue data structure in Java.

 Joint operations on queues include the following: